Photo Credit: Timothy Erau, Uganda

 “We had so many problems with the girls dropping out of school because of menstruation…but since Clean the World came to Merikit, the issue of girl menstruation has been solved.
 We have got the program of teaching the girl child how to make their own reusable pads using local materials provided by Clean the World.”
 Oboi John Baptist, Matron at Merikit High School

-Clean the World Foundation first introduced its WASH programming to the Merikit community of Tororo, Uganda in 2019.
+The WASH Foundation first introduced its WASH programming to the Merikit community of Tororo, Uganda in 2019.
 In collaboration with local community leaders and educators, we designed a WASH education training program to raise awareness of the importance of proper handwashing techniques with soap, particularly at critical times such as before eating and after visiting the latrine.
 The program launched at six different schools with a total population of 3,700 students and at the community’s healthcare facility that serves over 15,000 residents.
 The program also includes a menstrual health and hygiene education component that addresses the issue of girls’ absenteeism from school due to cultural myths surrounding menstruation as well as lack of access to adequate feminine hygiene supplies such as sanitary pads.

 This holiday season, you can help keep the girls of Merikit in school by donating to our Menstrual Health and Hygiene program!